ethereum-optimism/specs/specs/experimental/builder.md

 ## Structures

 ### `PayloadRequestV1`
-[TOOD] : We could potentially extend to `PayloadAttributesV3` to `PayloadAttributesV4` which includes our necessary Builder API fields.
-This seems ideal that we could simply extend `PayloadAttributesV3`, but seems like it would create more conflicts.

 This structure contains information necessary to request a block from an external network of builders.
 - `blockNumber`: `uint256`